02-028 Student Academic Integrity Policy

 Generative AI

-Generative AI refers to any artificial intelligence applications that produce human-like content including, but not limited to text, images, audio, video, any other data and information, or are used to solve mathematical or logical problems.
+Generative AI refers to any artificial intelligence applications that produce human-like content including, but not limited to, text, images, audio, video, data and information, or that are used to solve mathematical or logical problems.
 When using generative AI in your work, be aware that AI outputs might include bias, prejudice, inaccurate and misleading information, or plagiarized and unethically obtained information.

 Collaboration

-As previously stated, at SUNY Canton we believe that collaboration skills are important.
-However, there are instances in which working with others is inappropriate.
-Every instructor and every assignment vary on this point.
-Find out from your instructors how much collaboration is acceptable for each project and assignment.
-Again, be well aware of the difference between acceptable collaboration and what would be considered inappropriate (and therefore cheating!).
+There are instances in which working with others is inappropriate.
+Find out from your instructors how much collaborationis acceptable for each project and assignment.
+Be aware of the difference between acceptable collaboration and what would be considered inappropriate (and therefore cheating!).

 VI.
 PROCEDURES